 The ASV returns through the gate created with two black buoys in autonomous mode after attempting Autonomy Challenge tasks.
 The ASV avoids all obstacles and task equipment (buoys, floating docks, etc.) on the way back.
-See Figure 10: Preliminary Qualifying Coursefor the preliminary course layout.
+See Figure 10 below for the preliminary course layout.